Dron Hill (NO 288321, 211m)

 Oh well.
 Time for Plan B. I headed back to the track junction at the sheepfolds (NO 287331), pausing along the way to commune for a while with a very relaxed red squirrel in the woodland to the south.
 (Redmyre have set up a squirrel hide here, but this little fella was just running back and forwards across the track on some obscure squirrel business.)

 Then I walked back up the ghastly route to Little Ballo as far as a gate at NO 283338.
+(Note added 2021: Access here is now blocked by barbed wire.
+The best route to Redmyre Loch and Farm is by heading west through a gate at NO 285334.)

 I stepped over the collapsed fence next to it (you can see it in the picture, above) and then followed a vehicle track through the trees and up to Redmyre Loch.
 Last time I was here, I was greeted by strange bird noises, which proved to be emanating from a little group of Whooper Swans.
 This time the loch was dotted with Mute Swans, Canada Geese, and whole flotillas of ducks … and there were more strange noises.
 Here’s what it sounded like, courtesy of the good people at xeno-canto: